fcherchi/billing/README.md

 ## How to Run
 An application as such (java executable) is not being provided, instead, the execution could be done using the Unit Tests.
-(However, a WIP branch with an application reading the configuration from a JSON file is in the repo)

 To compile and test use maven as in `mvn clean install`.
 This should execute the tests and show the output in the console.

 If preferred, from the IDE execute the test `ReceiptGeneratorTest.testReceiptCreation` to see the expected output.

+Note: A WIP investigation branch with an application reading the configuration from a JSON file is in the repo, but not yet a real implementation with TDD, just a POC.